woa-raphael/woa-raphael/guide/install-2.md

 ```cmd
 lis par
 ```
 > This will print out all of the partitions in the selected disk.
-Check if they match up with your device and replace "$" with the number of the ESP partition (usually 30 or 31)
+Check if they match up with your device and replace "$" with the number of the ESP partition (usually 32)
 ```cmd
 sel par $
 ```